Biographical notes – 1930-1939.

 The Guardian, 21 Feb 1933.

-Shortly before her death in 1933, Annie said that she had “fought and suffered” for recognition.
+[Shortly before her death in 1933] Annie said that she had “fought and suffered” for recognition.
 “I have had to struggle so hard … You see, when I was young, women could not paint – or so it was said.
 The world believed that and did not want the work of women, however sincere, however good.”
 (BBC news item on Painting Light and Hope exhibition, 4 Mar 2018.)

 24 OCTOBER – DEATH OF ANNIE LOUISA SWYNNERTON

 We regret to announce the death … of Mrs. Annie L. Swynnerton, the distinguished artist, which occurred at Hayling Island, Hants … Annie Louisa Swynnerton was born in Manchester, the third of seven daughters … She derived her education chiefly from the use she made of her father’s splendid library, where she acquired a passion for reading that always remained with her.
+(The Manchester Guardian, 25 Oct 1933, p4.)

 … Even this year, after reaching her 87th birthday, Mrs Swynnerton was engaged in painting “An Image of Desire” and another picture, which were intended for the Academy.